An optimal diagonalization-based preconditioner for parabolic optimal control problems: Numerical Result

 The analytical solution of which is given by

 Since $K_m$ is not fast diagonalizable in this example, we applied one iteration of the V-cycle geometric multigrid method to solve the shifted Laplacian linear system (as detailed in Subsection \ref{sub:implementation}).
-The Gauss-Seidel method is employed as the pre-smoother for the multigrid method.
+The Gauss-Seidel method is employed as the pre-smoother for the multigrid method\correc{, and no post-smoother is used.}

-Table \ref{tab:table2} presents the iteration counts, CPU time, and errors for GMRES-$\mathcal{P}_{\epsilon}$ when the preconditioner is utilized with various values of $\gamma$ in the backward Euler method.
+\correc{Tables \ref{tab:table2_new_precon_revised_part_1} \& \ref{tab:table2_new_precon_revised_part_2}} present the iteration counts, \correc{CPU times, and discretization errors} for GMRES-$\mathcal{P}_{\epsilon}$ when the preconditioner is utilized with various values of $\gamma$ in the backward Euler method.
 The purpose of this example is to evaluate the effectiveness of our solvers when the coefficient function $a(x_1,x_2)$ is non-constant.

+\correc{Similar to the previous example, we present the numerical results of GMRES-$\mathcal{P}{\epsilon}$ and GMRES-$\mathcal{P}$ in Tables~\ref{tab:table2_new_precon_revised_compare} and~\ref{tab:table2_RBD_precon_revised_compare} for comparison purposes.
+Throughout all tests reported in these tables, the mesh size is fixed at $h = 2^{-5}$.
+In nearly all cases, as the time-step size $\tau$ decreases, the iteration counts for both methods tend to stabilize.
+Furthermore, the CPU time required by our proposed GMRES-$\mathcal{P}_{\epsilon}$ solver is consistently lower for smaller values of $\tau$, showcasing better computational performance than GMRES-$\mathcal{P}$.}

-Similar to the last example, the results indicate that (i) GMRES-$\mathcal{P}_{\epsilon}$ achieves stable iteration counts and CPU times across a broad range of $\gamma$ values; (ii) the errors decrease as expected as the mesh refines.
+Similar to the last example, the results indicate that (i) GMRES-$\mathcal{P}_{\epsilon}$ achieves stable iteration counts and CPU times across a broad range of $\gamma$ values; (ii) \correc{the error decreases} as expected as the mesh refines.

+\correc{Similarly to Figure~\ref{fig:Example_1}, Figure~\ref{fig:Example_2} illustrates the residual ratio $\frac{\|\mathbf{r}_{j}\|_2}{\|\mathbf{r}_{j-1}\|_2}$ plotted against the iteration number $j$ for various regularization parameters.
+The convergence behavior remains consistent with the theoretical upper bound from Theorem~\ref{thm:gmres_conv}, where the optimal upper bound $\frac{\sqrt{2}}{2}$ is attained.
+In fact, as observed previously, the residual reduction occasionally outpaces this theoretical estimate. }

 \end{example}